Debraheem/Massive_star_binaries/index.md

 ### How do we fix this bug?

 Notice that the fortran backtrace error we are recieving points to `../private/pgbinary_orbit.f90:240`.
-Using this information open `$MESA_DIR/binary/private/pgbinary_orbit.f90` with your favorate text editor and find line 240, which should read
+Using this information open `$MESA_DIR/binary/private/pgbinary_orbit.f90` with your favorate text editor and find line near line 240, which should read

 ```fortran
 call pgline(2 * num_points + 1, x2s_RL, y2s_RL)